athiwatp/docker-lnmp-2/README.md

 $ git clone git@github.com:ykcin/docker-lnmp.git
 ```

-Next, put your Symfony application into `symfony` folder and do not forget to add `symfony.dev` in your `/etc/hosts` file.
+Next, create `code` folder, then put your application into `code` folder and do not forget to add your local domain eg. `www.example.com` in your `/etc/hosts` file.

 Then, run: